 Oak Crest MS, La Costa Canyon HS, Torrey Pines HS

 Students who have moderate to severe disabilities attend a Functional Life Skills class.
-The program serves students from grade seven through the post-secondary levels (ages 18 to 22).
+The program serves students from grades seven through twelve.
 Students who participate in this program work toward a certificate of achievement.
 Many students spend most of their instructional day in this classroom setting, but may be mainstreamed into general education classes for portions of their school day.
 The District currently has 3 schools (Earl Warren Middle School, Oak Crest Middle School and Torrey Pines High School) serving the needs of students with moderate to severe disabilities.

 Carmel Valley MS, Oak Crest MS, La Costa Canyon HS, Torrey Pines HS